 Introduction to Big Data interview questions and answers

-All kind of data that generates on the internet are termed as Big Data, over hundreds of GB of data are generated over the internet only by online activities.
+All kinds of data that generates on the internet are termed as Big Data, over hundreds of GB of data are generated over the internet only by online activities.
 Online activity such as web activity, blogs, text, video/audio files, images, email, social network activity.
 Big data needs specialized systems and software tools to process all unstructured data.
 Data that can be generated from these activities are termed as to Big Data.
 Big Data is completely wide and distributed over the internet and thus, the processing big data need distributed systems and tools so as to extract information from them.

-Below are the some Important 2019 Big Data interview questions and answers:
+Below are some Important 2019 Big Data interview questions and answers:

 If you are looking for a job that is related to Big Data, you need to prepare for the 2019 Big Data interview questions.
 Though every interview is different and the scope of a job is also different, we can help you out with the top interview questions and answers, which will help you take the leap and get https://www.educba.com/what-is-nosql/ your success in your Big Data interview.

 Part 1 – Big Data Interview Questions (Basic)

 This first part covers basic interview questions and answers

 1. What is the meaning of big data and how is it different?

 Big data is the term to represent all kinds of data generated on the internet.
 On the internet over hundreds of GB of data are generated only by online activity.
 Here, online activity implies web activity, blogs, text, video/audio files, images, email, social network activity, and so on.
 Big data can be referred to as data created from all these activities.
 Data generated online is mostly in unstructured form.
 Big data will also include transactions data in the database, system log files, along with data generated from smart devices such as sensors, IoT, RFID tags, and so on in addition to online activities.